Want to Do an Owner’s Draw? Here’s the Overview You Need

 Here’s where it gets a tad tricky: Closely held corporations frequently have shareholders, directors, and employees who are all the same people.
 If that person is you, make sure you’re following all the laws surrounding conflicts of interest when you can take a distribution.
 Again, your accountant or attorney is your BFF if you’re in this kind of situation.

 Sweet, now I know what a draw is.
-But is it for me?
+But is it right for me?

 In the chart below, you’ll see the high-level pros and cons.
 There’s some serious complexity involved, so be sure to dive into the details below the chart to get a better grip:

 |Pros||You’re essentially already paying yourself from an owner’s draw.||No payroll taxes||No payroll taxes|